psathyrella/partis/docs/install.md

 ```
 R --vanilla --slave -e 'install.packages(c("TreeSim", "TreeSimGM"), repos="http://cran.rstudio.com/")'
 ```
-You also need to compile an updated version of bpp:
+The default mutation model also requires compilatoin of an updated (development) version of bpp that's in `packages/bpp-newlik/`:
 ```
-./bin/build.sh with-simulation  # this is really slow
+./bin/build.sh with-simulation  # this takes a while, maybe 20-60 mimutes
 ```
+However, if you don't much care about mutation model accuracy (in particular, if you don't care about modeling different rates between different bases e.g. A->C vs A->T), you can set `--no-per-base-mutation` and it'll fall back to an older, already-compiled bpp version in `packages/bpp`.

 #### MDS Plotting